 Step 4: Take the NFHS Concussion Course and submit the completion certificate to the Registrar.
 The Concussion Course must be completed every three (3) years.

 Step 5: Take the USA Hockey Safe Sport Program.
-Safe Sport must be renewed every two (2) seasons by either re-taking the entire Safe Sport Program or by participating in a thirty (30) minute, online renewal course.
+Safe Sport must be now be renewed EVERY season by either re-taking the entire Safe Sport Program or by participating in a thirty (30) minute, online renewal course.
 Confirmation is automatic to the Registrar.

 Step 7: Register for the appropriate Coaching Education Program (CEP).
 This is a stair-stepped process that will require a new level each of the first three years.
 Complete information on the CEP requirements is available on the USA Hockey Website.